n8willis/kernall/lettermodel.md

 The original table contains an oddity for "d", saying "left and right from x-axis extreme, right from stem."
-Presumably the conflicting statements about the right bearing are a mere clerical error; the intent is surely to measure from the stem.
+Presumably the conflicting statements about the right sidebearing are a mere clerical error; the intent is surely to measure from the stem.

 The footer to the table also notes "the only area which counts, is within the x-height / the capital spaces are lc + 1."
-The surrounding text does not go into detail on this point; the simplest explanation is that one should increment each side bearing on the capitals by one grid unit:
+The surrounding text does not go into detail on this point; the simplest explanation is that one should increment each sidebearing on the capitals by one grid unit:

 | lb |glyph| rb |   | lb |glyph| rb |